Xposed-Modules-Repo/org.hello.coolapk/README.md

 latest LSPosed
 ```

-Supported version: only support Coolapk with 360jiagu and test yourself.
-Coolapk 12.0.2 works on my devices.
+Supported version: only support Coolapk with 360jiagu and always support the latest version if I still developing this module.

 Some features may not work in some versions of Coolapk so test it yourself.
 This module has these features: